un0btanium/ChampionChallenge/README.md

 ```
 node newChallenge.js
 ```
-for a new challenge to start.
-As a future feature, this should be automated via a scheduler and challenges should run 3-4 days.
+for the current challenge to end and a new one to start.
+As a future feature, this would be cool being automated via a scheduler.
+Challenges should run around 2-5 days.
 Each challenge features 5 different champions.
 Once a player has entered a challenge, he has to play games with one of the featured champions and earn mastery points with them.
-The summoners at the of the challenge with the most points are the winners and featured on a leaderboard in.
+The summoners with the most points get featured on a leaderboard on the homepage site.
 The website offers players to search their (or others) summoner names.
-Each summoner has a profile created in the database and can be updated via an 'Update' button by the user (which currently has a cooldown of 30 minutes).
+Each summoner has a profile created and can be updated via an 'Update' button by the user (which currently has a cooldown of 30 minutes).

 Each user has their current and last challenge points and ranks shown as well as achievements in form of items.
+Achievements are only given out to the top 250 ranked summoners and the top 10 receive a rare golden version of the item.
+Achievements who cost less gold in-game are usually more rare to show up in challenges.
+Which means that having a Healthpotion as an achievment is super rare.
+In addition these achievements keep track of rank, champion and points the summoner had when he unlocked the achievement.

+So once a player has played a couple of games, he can update his profile and gains the champion mastery points earned.
+Since every summoner starts each challenge at zero points, it creates a fresh and fair competitive stage for everybody race to the top.

+Since five champions are featured, you are able to group up as 5 and gain extra champion mastery points through the party bonus.
+Performing well and winning the game makes the summoner climb the ladder.

+The five champions are being selected with the help of the roles of the champions.
+This allows to viable teams and more fun as a team.